Therapy for Depression

 Start therapy.

-Attend virtual therapy sessions from the comfort of home, via video, phone, or chat.
-Message your therapist any time if you find yourself needing support in between therapy sessions.
-They’ll respond as soon as they’re able.
+Attend virtual therapy sessions from the comfort of home, via video, phone, or chat, which can make it easier to seek support while staying connected with family members and daily routines.
+You can message your therapist any time if you find yourself needing support in between therapy sessions, making it easier to treat depression consistently.

 5